Ancient Bristlecone Pine Forest

 California has many superlatives including highest, lowest, deepest, biggest, tallest, largest, hottest, and more that have been scientifically measured and verified.
 Many of these are located in the Eastern Sierra and one of most fascinating of them all is the oldest.
 The Great Basin Bristlecone Pines are not just the oldest things in California or even North America, they are the oldest living non-clonal organisms on our planet!

 They are gnarled, weather-beaten, and resilient.
-The oldest tree, as yet unnamed, is believed to be 5,070 years old now.
-This individual began life at about the same time humans began to develop the concept of writing.
-It was about 500 years old when the pyramids at Giza were built.
+The oldest tree, with a verified age of almost 5,000 years old, began life at about the same time humans began to develop the concept of writing.
+It was almost 500 years old when the pyramids at Giza were built.
 This tree would have been about 3,000 years old when the English language began to evolve.

 Many of the individual trees that live in this forest are over 4,000 years old.
 The older ones are at least 1,000 years older than any other species on earth.
 They are about 2,000 years older than the nearby Giant Sequoia, which are the world’s biggest trees.
 No other non-clonal species has living individuals that have seen more time on this earth.

 This healthy and growing forest is located high in the White Mountains above Bishop.
 Visitors say they feel a sense of awe and peace when they walk the trails that weave through the groves of old and young bristlecones.
 The views out across the Owens Valley to the west and the Great Basin of Nevada to the east offer a perspective that cannot be seen anywhere else.